How Stipended Graduate Assistantships work

 Eligible F-1 and J-1 students in graduate programs receive the Stipended Graduate Assistantships (SGA) through their department.
 These awards generally include a stipend, tuition remission, and health plan.
 For more specific information about receiving an SGA, please check with your Graduate School.

-NOTE: If you have a position on campus that is titled “Assistant” (i.e. Research Assistant, Teaching Assistant), but you are paid hourly through the Student Employment Office, then you most likely do not have an SGA.
+NOTE: If you have a position on campus that is titled “Assistant” (i.e. Research Assistant, Teaching Assistant), but you are paid hourly through the Office of Student Employment, Graduate Assistantships & Fellowships, then you most likely do not have an SGA.
 Stipended Graduate Assistantships are a package offered through the department and you will receive a letter that outlines the details of the SGA.

 How to apply

-Students who have been awarded an SGA will need to request an SGA Social Security Number Letter from the Office of Global Services which must be signed by a Designated School Official.
+Students who have been awarded an SGA and do not have a Social Security number will need to request an SGA Social Security Number Letter from the Office of Global Services (OGS) which must be signed by a Designated School Official (DSO).
 To apply for a letter, please follow the steps below:

 1 Submit a request.